 Articles of incorporation containing the following information :

-What is a registered agent?
-A registered agent is an individual or corporation that resides in the State where your corporation was incorporated.
-As the official representative of your company, the registered agent receives and forwards you: any documents and notices emanating from the corporate authorities (e.g. annual report, franchise tax Notice, etc.); any notice or legal procedure involving your company.
-Coddan is one of the registered agents recognized by the State of Delaware.
+What is a registered expert?
+A registered expert is an individual or corporation that resides in the State where your corporation was incorporated.
+As the official representative of your company, the registered expert receives and forwards you: any documents and notices emanating from the corporate authorities (e.g. annual report, franchise tax Notice, etc.); any notice or legal procedure involving your company.
+Coddan is one of the registered experts recognized by the State of Delaware.

 Coddan provides you with a genuine Delaware street address that is unique to you.
 This is not a post office box!
 This is your own street address that US retailers will accept as a valid shipping destination.
 With the purchase of our Delaware corporation package and Delaware postal office address with mail forwarding service, you may use our Delaware office address as your business address to receive regular mail.
 In addition, we will repackage and forward (once a week) all legal and governmental mail in addition to up to 200 pieces of other mail for one year.

 If you want to become familiar with the description and the contents of Delaware company formation packages, offered by Coddan and to find above, what kind of service is included in this or that Delaware companies incorporation package, to get an idea about the price of annual renewal of the service, and about the general legal requirements to the company registration within State of Delaware, please, select the package you need from the list, situated on top of this page.